zetavg/dotfiles_old_2015/README.md

 ### OSX

-BetterTouchTool Settings, Terminal profiles and other things are in `osx/`.
+BetterTouchTool settings, Terminal profiles and other things are in `osx/`.

 ### Sublime Text 2